magento/devdocs/src/cloud/docker/docker-database.md

 Although it is a more complex approach, you can use GZIP by _sharing_ the `.sql.gz` file using the `.docker/mnt` directory and importing it inside the Docker container.

 {:.bs-callout-info}
-When you import a database from an existing Magento installation into a new Magento Commerce Cloud environment, you must add the encryption key from the remote environment to the new environment, and then deploy the changes.
+When you import a database from an existing Magento installation into a new {{ site.data.var.ece }} environment, you must add the encryption key from the remote environment to the new environment, and then deploy the changes.
 See [Add the Magento encryption key]({{ site.baseurl}}/cloud/setup/first-time-setup-import-import.html#encryption-key).

 ## Connect to the database